JST1703/scc/src/doc.md

 The menu component is used for navigation.
 It is used to switch betwenn pages.
 It is a simple drop out menu on the left.

-##### ChecksumExamples
+##### ChecksumExample

-This component displays several examples of numbers and a checksum or a check symbol for the given numbers.
+This component displays an example of numbers and a checksum or a check symbol for the given numbers.
 It serves as the example for the ChecksumExercise.
 The checksum or checksymbol is different gitven the function.

 ##### ChecksumExercise

 This component displays an exercise.
-It diplays several numbers, where the user has to calculate the correct checksum or checksymbol like the examples.
+It diplays several numbers, where the user has to calculate the correct checksum or checksymbol like in the examples.
 The checksum or checksymbol is different gitven the function.
 This can either be the sum of the individual digits or some other checksymbol.
 If the exercise is not correctly solved, then the solution is displayed.

 ### Functions